grafana/mimir/docs/sources/operators-guide/deploying-grafana-mimir/jsonnet/configuring-ruler.md

 To perform a zero downtime migration from internal to remote rule evaluation, follow these steps:

 1. Deploy the following changes to enable remote evaluation in migration mode.
 This will cause the three new Deployments listed to be started, but will not reconfigure the ruler to use them just yet.
-Check that pods are successfully starting before moving to the next step.

    ```jsonnet
      _config+:: {